Sultan Abdul Halim Hospital: History

-Due to the rapid growth of Sungai Petani district, the need for a new hospital that would keep up with the growing needs of the community became evident.
+Due to the rapid growth of Kuala Muda district, the need for a new hospital that would keep up with the growing needs of the community became evident.
 Construction was started on a new 550-bed hospital which would be one of the most up-to-date in Northern Peninsular Malaysia in Amanjaya.
 The cost of construction was US$150 million.
 The hospital was handed over by the Public Works Department to the Health Ministry on 23 July 2006.
+After the completion of new hospital complex, the old Hospital Sungai Petani was repurpose as Sungai Petani Health Clinic which consist Kuala Muda District Health Office.

 Specialisations

 SAHH currently offers specialist services in 11 fields, as follows: